What isn’t covered?

 Like all insurance policies, we have some exclusions.
 To help you understand what you can’t claim under your pet insurance policy, here are some of the most important.

-Remember, other exclusions also apply – see the Pet Insurance Product Disclosure Statement for details or call us on 1300 665 965.
+Remember, other exclusions also apply – see the relevant Pet Insurance Policy Booklet incorporating the Product Disclosure Statement for details or call us on 1300 665 965.

 When can’t you claim?